Cog-Creators/Red-DiscordBot/docs/cog_guides/downloader.rst

 **Description**

-Unpin cogs - this will remove update lock from cogs.
+Unpin cogs - this will remove the update lock from those cogs.

 Examples:
     - ``[p]cog unpin defender``